Dr Charles “Hal” Wilson on the Waters College of Health Professions Award for Service, why he uses CoachDISC and his contribution to coach education

 But, including non-technical skill in a curriculum can be tricky.
 So Hal and his team created an element of study designed to raise students’ self-awareness in Georgia Southern’s graduate program.
 Each student completes a CoachDISC survey enabling them to receive an individual and unique CoachDISC Profile.
 Bo Hanson, 4 x Olympian and 3 x Olympic medallist delivers a guest lecture plus students receive access to resources and information allowing them to improve on the approach and professional processes.
 Hal explains why students choose to undertake the coaching specialisations at Georgia Southern.

-He says, “our master’s program uses a cohort model, so our courses are predetermined.
+He says, “our master’s program uses a cohort model, so the courses in our program of study are taken in a predetermined order.
 We chose to incorporate the CoachDISC Profile because we thought it complimented the curriculum and would add value to the course.
 The feedback we have received from students has resoundingly confirmed that this was the right choice.
 Many students often comment that they were cynical of the value of the CoachDISC prior to the course, but after completing it found it very useful in reflecting on and improving their coaching and personal interactions.”